Quansight/Quansight-website/apps/labs/posts/scikit-lego-narwhals.md

 ## How does it work?

-Let's take a look at `sklego.pandas_utils.add_lags`.
+Let's take a look at `sklego.pandas_utils.add_lags` as a tangible example that demonstrates how you might be able to leverage Narwhals in your own library.
 The code before version 0.9.0 did something like this:

-- check if the input is NumPy or a pandas dataframe
+1. check if the input is NumPy or a pandas dataframe
-- if it's NumPy, then perform array operations
+2. if it's NumPy, then perform array operations
-- if it's pandas, then perform pandas dataframe operations
+3. if it's pandas, then perform pandas dataframe operations

-In order to support Polars too, one possible solution could have been to add a third step to the above:
+In order to support Polars too, one possible solution could have been to add a fourth step to the above:

-- if it's Polars, then perform Polars dataframe operations
+4. if it's Polars, then perform Polars dataframe operations

 This looks simple, but it actually opens up a rabbit hole of extra steps, such as:

-- if it's Modin, ...
+5. if it's Modin, ...
-- if it's cuDF, ...
+6. if it's cuDF, ...
-- if it's fireducks, ...
+7. if it's fireducks, ...

 In order to address all the above, scikit-lego opted for a simpler approach: use Narwhals.
 The steps then become:

-- run `narwhals.from_native` on the input
+1. run `narwhals.from_native` on the input
+2. if it's NumPy, then perform array operations
-- express the dataframe logic using the subset of the Polars API supported by Narwhals
+3. otherwise, express dataframe logic using the subset of the Polars API supported by Narwhals

 Like this, Narwhals takes care of translating its (Polars-like) syntax to each supported backend.
 Read the [Narwhals docs](https://narwhals-dev.github.io/narwhals) for more